openvswitch/ovs/Documentation/ref/ovsdb.7.rst

 OVSDB supports the following passive connection methods:

 pssl:<port>[:<ip>]
-    Listen on the given TCP <port> for SSL or TLS connections.
+    Listen on the given TCP <port> for SSL/TLS connections.
 By default, connections are not bound to a particular local IP address.
 Specifying
     <ip> limits connections to those from the given IP.